eunomie/app-metrics-demo/README.md

 This demo allows to show how easy it is to scrape an application to create applicative metrics and not only resource monitoring.

-This is part of a talk about _applicative metrics_ presented at [Snowcamp 2018](http://sched.co/D2nb)
+This is part of a talk about _applicative metrics_ presented at [Snowcamp 2018](http://sched.co/D2nb): [slides (FR)](https://speakerdeck.com/eunomie/metriques-applicatives-avec-prometheus-et-grafana).

 Run
 ---